 Serve sliced with potatoes, brussel sprouts and some wine.
 Drizzle the sauce on the top.

 Apple pie is a special American dessert.
 I have always wanted to make it ever since I took the first bite of my mother-in-laws home-made pie like 25 years ago but I was somehow afraid of making it.
-I even gifted a pie form for my husband’s birthday 15 years ago to make sure that I made it.
+I even gifted a pie form for my husband’s birthday 15 years ago to make sure that I make it.
 Ok so a few years ago I ventured into making one from a recipe I found online.
-I thought all apple pie recipes were the same lol … hmmm not true it didn’t turn out good, in fact it was terrible.
-Then I found Martha Stewart’s pie recipe … and it was a huge success.
+I thought all apple pie recipes were the same … hmmm not true it didn’t turn out good, in fact it was terrible.
+Then, I found Martha Stewart’s pie recipe … and it was a huge success.
 I felt such a great accomplishment after I made it.
-Here I have the full proof Martha’s pie recipe so you don’t have to hunt for a good one.
+Here I have the full proof Martha’s apple pie recipe so you don’t have to hunt for a good one.

-An apple pie is an important part of the Thanksgiving dinner for many people.
-The delicious savory apple filling is wrapped in a flaky buttery crust and is served with whipped cream.
-According to marthastewart.com, there are three basic rules for making a fabulous apple pie: Use the best ingredients, keep the dough cold and when you handle the dough less is more.
+According to Martha Steart, there are three basic rules for making a fabulous apple pie: Use the best ingredients, keep the dough cold and when you handle the dough less is more.
 Have fun making the pie, it is so worth it!

 As Martha Stewart says you should get the best ingredients for your pie in other words your pie will be only as tasty as the ingredients are.
 The most important part of the pie at least as far as taste goes is the apples.
 When I go to the farmers’ market to get my baking apples, they always give me a mixture of apples.
-In fact the lady at my favorite stand always gives 7-8 different apples.
+In fact, the lady at my favorite stand always gives 7-8 different apples.
 So how do you select the right apples?

 Basically you want baking apples that are firm and keep their shapes while baking.
 The best apple for this is the Granny smith.
 If you like your pie more tart you can just use this variety.
-Ok I know some people want more of a sweet apple pie.
-There are many other apple varieties that would make the pie sweeter like Cortland, Breaburn, Regent, Harlson.
-And I always like to add a very sweet one like Fuji, Honey crisp.
+OK I know some people want more of a sweet apple pie.
+There are many other apple varieties that would make the pie sweeter like Cortland, Braeburn, Regent, Harlson.
+And I always like to add one very sweet one like Fuji, Honey crisp.
 Once you decide on the type, make sure they are also tasty.
 It is hard to describe but they should have a zesty flavor.
 When you try it you know what I mean!
 Sorry to say but supermarket apples often don’t have this.
 I personally like to get local apples for this purpose.

 The other important part of a good pie is the crust.
 Of course keeping the surface cold is extremely important … but so is the quality of the flour you use.
 I would stay away from low quality flours that need to be enriched and have other additives in them.
 I buy only organic flour that fits this criteria.
 I used Bob’s Red Mill flour in this recipe but King Arthur’s flour is good too.